MarcusDavidG/1inch-Review-Documentation/README.md

 ---

 ## Limit Order Protocol

-A sophisticated decentralized protocol for executing limit orders on EVM-compatible blockchains.
-This protocol enables advanced trading functionality with customizable order parameters and interactions.
+is a core component of the 1inch ecosystem, designed to facilitate advanced order management, including placing, filling, and canceling limit orders.
+This section provides an in-depth analysis of key smart contracts involved in the protocol.

 ## Core Components